Search for higgsinos in compressed mass spectra using low-momentum tracks in $pp$ collisions at $\sqrt{s}=13$ TeV with the ATLAS detector: Event reconstruction

 Electrons are required to have $\pt > 4.5~\GeV$ and $|\eta| < 2.47$.
 Preselected electrons are further required to satisfy the calorimeter- and tracking-based \emph{Loose} likelihood identification~\cite{EGAM-2021-01} and to have a longitudinal impact parameter $z_0$ relative to the primary vertex satisfying $|z_0 \sin \theta| < 0.5$~mm.
-Signal electrons must satisfy the \emph{Medium} identification criterion~\cite{EGAM-2021-01}, having typical selection efficiency of over 80\% for $\pt>10~\GeV$ and 70--80\% for $\pt=4.5\textrm{--}10~\GeV$, and be associated with the primary vertex, with the significance of the transverse impact parameter defined relative to the beam position satisfying \mbox{$S(d_0)\equiv|d_0|/\sigma(d_0) < 5$}, where $\sigma(d_0)$ is the uncertainty of $d_0$.
-For the displaced track search, signal electrons are further refined using the \emph{Loose\_VarRad} isolation working point~\cite{EGAM-2021-01}, whereas for the 1$\ell$1T search, the \emph{TightTrackOnly\_VarRad} isolation working point~\cite{EGAM-2021-01} is required with an adjustment to subtract the contribution of the signal candidate track.
+Tight electrons must satisfy the \emph{Medium} identification criterion~\cite{EGAM-2021-01}, having typical selection efficiency of over 80\% for $\pt>10~\GeV$ and 70--80\% for $\pt=4.5\textrm{--}10~\GeV$, and be associated with the primary vertex, with the significance of the transverse impact parameter relative to the beam position satisfying \mbox{$S(d_0)\equiv|d_0|/\sigma(d_0) < 5$}, where $\sigma(d_0)$ is the uncertainty in $d_0$.
+For the displaced track search, tight electrons are further selected using the \emph{Loose\_VarRad} isolation working point~\cite{EGAM-2021-01}, whereas for the 1$\ell$1T search, the \emph{TightTrackOnly\_VarRad} isolation working point~\cite{EGAM-2021-01} is required with an adjustment to subtract the contribution of the signal candidate track.
 This adjustment is performed to avoid vetoing signal processes in which the two leptons originating from the \ninotwo are nearby.

 Muons are required to satisfy $\pt > 3~\GeV$ and $|\eta|<2.5$.
 Preselected muons are identified using the \emph{Medium} criterion~\cite{MUON-2018-03}, having typical selection efficiency of over 90\% for $\pt>5~\GeV$ and 50--90\% for $\pt=3\textrm{--}5~\GeV$, and are required to satisfy $|z_0 \sin \theta| < 0.5$~mm.
-Signal muons must satisfy the promptness requirement of \mbox{$|d_0|/\sigma(d_0) < 3$}.
-For the displaced track search, signal muons are further refined using the \emph{Pflow\_Loose} isolation working point~\cite{MUON-2018-03}, whereas for the 1$\ell$1T search, the \emph{TightTrackOnly} isolation working point~\cite{MUON-2018-03} is required with an adjustment to subtract the contribution of the signal candidate track, similar to the electrons.
+Tight muons must satisfy the promptness requirement of \mbox{$|d_0|/\sigma(d_0) < 3$}.
+For the displaced track search, tight muons are further selected using the \emph{Pflow\_Loose} isolation working point~\cite{MUON-2018-03}, whereas for the 1$\ell$1T search, the \emph{TightTrackOnly} isolation working point~\cite{MUON-2018-03} is required with an adjustment to subtract the contribution of the signal candidate track, similar to the electrons.